discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 7.  **Weapon Swap**
 8. <Skill name="Symbol of Resolution" profession="guardian"/>
 9. <Skill name="Whirling Wrath" profession="guardian"/>
+10. <Skill name="leapoffaith" />
+11. <Skill name="bindingblade" />

-Remember to add CC skills when necessary.
-If the phase lasts longer than this, improvise according to phase end timing.
+Remember to add CC skills for breakbars, and to save <Skill name="bindingblade" /> if there are multi-hit opportunities.
+After the opener, improvise according to phase timings.

 </Card>